jack0son/web3-sendee/README.md

 parameter.

-Allows you to separate the domain logic of your web3 service, such as an oracle, market maker, analytics backend etc., from web3 boiler plate and failures so you can focus more on behaviour and less on reliability.
+Allows you to separate the domain logic of your web3 service, such as an oracle, market maker, analytics backend etc. from web3 boiler plate and failures so you can focus more on behaviour and less on reliability.

 It also implements useful preset algorithms for transaction preflight processes